-- The randomized bipartite perfect matching algorithm is called a Monte Carlo algorithm in the sense that - If the algorithm finds that a matching exists, it is always correct (no false positives). - If the algorithm answers in the negative, then it may make an error (false negatives).
+- The randomized bipartite perfect matching algorithm is called a Monte Carlo algorithm in the sense that - If the algorithm finds that a matching exists, it is always correct (no false positives; no type 1 errors). - If the algorithm answers in the negative, then it may make an error (false negatives; type 2 errors).

-^aMetropolis and Ulam (1949).
+^aMetropolis & Ulam (1949).